mrmurilo75/mrmurilo75.github.io/_projects/s4ge-static-site-generator/index.md

 * The context and tags available for the user to use on the source should be heavily limited, for security purposes.
 * See **[a Github Actions file][gh-actions-jekyll-run]** for inspirations on the config file format
 * To learn more about yaml checkout [yaml.info][yaml-info]

+### Future Features

+* Precision linking (kinda like how the bible has passages that can be refered with precision.
+MVC would be linking on hX tags - this requires a tags)
+* Backlinkg (Optional)
+* Generated Graph of connection (like [Obsidian])

 ## Inspirations